Blake Emory

 2012

-Co-founds Artist Revolution Studios, then in 2012 co-founds ESP Gallery in Chelsea, New York, alongside fellow Marcolina's artist Guillo Pérez 3, establishing a presence in the world's most concentrated gallery district years before either painter's Tampa Bay practice began.
+Co-founds Artist Revolution Studios, then in 2012 co-founds ESP Gallery in Chelsea, New York alongside Guillo Pérez 3, establishing a sustained presence in the world's most concentrated gallery district.

 His breakout body of work explores movement, optical illusion, and identity, placing him in front of the international collector audience that defines Art Basel's week.